 Zinc is an essential nutrient, zinc oxide at up to 3.100 ppm is not.
-Replacing it with alternatives will assure better mineral absorption, and therefore healthy pinkish piglets.
+Replacing it with alternatives will assure better mineral absorption.
 Additional gut integrity and appropriate immune response can also be maintained without zinc oxide at high levels.
 And finally, as it is not very palatable, piglets will show a better feed intake after weaning and improved feed conversion.
-This can be explained by scientific studies, but also clearly demonstrated in the field.

 It is possible to early wean piglets without high zinc-oxide levels.
 If all effects of the zinc are covered by an alternative solution.
 A thorough field trial proved even considerably better animal performance and welfare in the zinc oxide free groups.